-- A Community Education Extended Learning (CEEL) Program event at the Ferguson Township Elementary was sponsored by Dr. Jennifer Savage Williams and her Community Nutrition 456 students in the planning and implementation of 12 interactive learning experience booths on nutrition and health topics for 55 elementary after school students.
+- Community Education Extended Learning (CEEL) Program events at the Ferguson Township Elementary were sponsored by Dr. Jennifer Savage Williams, Director of CCOR, and her Community Nutrition 456 students in the planning and implementation of interactive learning experience booths on nutrition and health topics for elementary after school students.
 This activity provided the students with a unique, enriching, hands-on, learning experience.

-- An Earth Day event at the Ferguson Township Elementary School was sponsored by Dr. Jennifer Savage Williams and her Community Nutrition 456 students in the planning and implementation of 10 interactive learning experience booths that approximately 380 students rotated through.
+- An Earth Day event at the Ferguson Township Elementary School was sponsored by Dr. Jennifer Savage Williams, Director of CCOR, and her Community Nutrition 456 students in the planning and implementation of 10 interactive learning experience booths that approximately 380 students rotated through.
 This activity provided the students with a unique, enriching, hands-on, learning experience.
 As part of this event, the center partnered with Leslie Pillen, sustainable Student Farm Design Coordinator at Penn State University, in installing a community garden at the school.

-- CCOR's Katie McNitt, RD, attended Camp Energy, a week-long camp where youth ages 11-18 who have or are at risk of overweight/obesity interact in nutrition and exercise education.
+- CCOR sponsored Registered Dietitian, Katie McNitt attended Camp Energy, a week-long camp where youth ages 11-18 who have or are at risk of overweight/obesity interact in nutrition and exercise education.
 The vision of this camp is to develop healthy habits in youth to prevent and treat obesity and provide a support network for youth in this endeavor.
 Activities included hands-on opportunities to try new physical activities, recording food and exercise, trying new foods in a positive atmosphere, learning to cook healthy meals, and incorporating attainable goal setting into daily life.

-CCOR participated in green smoothie demonstrations at Park Forest Elementary and Radio Park Elementary schools where we served green smoothies tastings to over 500 children and provided nutrition education on dark green vegetables and fruit.
+- CCOR sponsored a green smoothie demonstrations at Park Forest Elementary and Radio Park Elementary schools where we served green smoothies tastings to over 500 children and provided nutrition education on dark green vegetables and fruit.